kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 When linked, the sensor measures are copied inside the asset document.

 New measures received by the sensor will be propagated inside the asset document.

-## Historization

-When a sensor is associated to a tenant, its content is historized with each new measurement received within the `sensor-history` collection of the tenant's index.

 ## Metadata